MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 1. Choose the intended use -- **Organizational Unit** or **Departmental Unit** -- and  select **Next.**
 1. Import your certificate files and select **Next.**
-1. Import your .csv file containing the Surface Dock ID numbers associated with the docks you're intending to manage and select **Next**.
+1. Import your .csv file containing the Surface Dock ID numbers associated with the docks you intend to manage and select **Next**.
 1. Choose which components you want to activate or deactivate.
 The following figure shows port access turned on for authenticated users and turned off for unauthenticated users.

    ![Choose which components you want to activate or deactivate.](images/secure-surface-dock-ports-semm-4.png)

-   - Authenticated user refers to a Surface Device that has the appropriate certificates installed, as configured in the .msi configuration package that you applied to target devices.
+   - Authenticated user refers to a Surface Device with the appropriate certificates installed, as configured in the .msi configuration package you applied to target devices.
 It applies to any user authenticated user who signs into the device.
    - Unauthenticated user refers to any other device.
-   - Select **Reset** to create a special “Reset” package that will remove any previous configuration package that the dock had accepted.
+   - Select **Reset** to create a special "Reset" package to remove any previous configuration package the dock had accepted.

 1. Select **Build** to create the package.